-Preparing for the climate crisis
+Preparing for the Climate Crisis

 2023 was the hottest year globally since records began.
 And with that comes an increased chance of disasters and disruption – floods, droughts, wildfires, earthquakes, hurricanes, and more.
 In all emergencies, the public transport sector has a key role to play.

-In any given year, public transport operators across the world will serve over 4 billion people.
 That’s a lot of people who not only trust that they will be taken where they need to be, but that they’ll be safe and secure during their journey.

 In UITP Asia-Pacific’s webinar on Public Transport in Disruption (Crisis and Peace Time), insights were shared on climate resilience and risk mitigation.